-The Center is the sole member of the WCBC Washington, LLC.
-The Center formed the WCBC Washington, LLC in 2010 for the purpose of handling real property transactions on behalf of the Center and, more specifically, the sale of the A&A Metals Property at 90 Washington Boulevard, Perry New York, which occurred in 2016.
+The Center is the sole member of the WCBC North, LLC.
+The Center formed the WCBC North, LLC in 2019 for the purpose of handling an environmental study.

 The Center has related party relationships with Wyoming County Industrial Development Agency and Wyoming County Business Assistance Corporation (the Loan Corporation).
-All three entities are managed by the same personnel.
-These entities also share the same business objective which is the economic development within Wyoming County.
+All three entities are managed by the same personnel and share the same business objective which is economic development within Wyoming County.